 You need to focus first on solving your immediate cash flow concerns.
 Your costs may have been well managed until now, but losing a key customer can change things dramatically.

 Re-evaluate all of your costs and find ways to make savings.
 Rule nothing out.
 Businesses often have to stop using freelancers or make redundancies when in trouble.
 Try to negotiate better deals with all your suppliers.
 Don’t stop all spending on marketing (a common mistake), because it can see your sales plummet.
 Create a new marketing plan.
+If you haven’t already, open a free business bank account to get a full understanding of how your money is being spent.

 6. Boost your sales revenue…